jeffThompson/PhysicalComputing/Week02_LEDs/Code/03-RGB_LED.md

 ***

 ### FULL CODE EXAMPLE
-Copy/paste this code, save, and watch the colors change!
+Copy/paste this code, save to your board, and watch the colors change!

 ```python
 import board